TheSherlockHomie/100DaysOfCode-log/readme.md

 -   Took a break, pretty much.
 But slowly getting back into the groove.
 -   Didn't even realise I crossed 90 days already!
 Pretty great!

+---

+### Day 93: August 6, 2020, Thursday

+**Today's Progress:**

+-   Revised C++'s STL with [Malviya](https://github.com/TREXXX27)!

+**Thoughts:**

+-   Catching upto everything now.
+Slowly getting back into the groove.
+-   In other (big) news, [Malviya just started 100DaysofCode](https://github.com/TREXXX27/100-Days-Of-Code)!
+All the best!
+It's an amazing journey, learning so so much new stuff!
+-   P.S.
+Shivam has been appearing in my logs quite a bit during the last couple of days. 😂 It's cool seeing your friend get into coding.
+Especially great that I can show someone the ropes and get them started!